tale-toul/ACMPolicies/README.md

 ## ACM installation

-Before ACM policies can be used, the RHACM operator must be installed and configured, ansible is used for this taks.
+Before ACM policies can be used to configure the OCP cluster, the RHACM operator must be installed and configured.
+Ansible is used for this tak.

-**Install ansible**
+**Ansible installation**

 To intall ansible core components use the following command in the host where the playbooks are going to be run:
 ```
 sudo python3 -m pip install ansible
 ```

-In order to stablish a secure connections with the Openshift API, the k8s modules need access to the CA certificate used by the cluster.
-Obtain the CA bundle running the following command and make sure the file is in the Ansible directory:
+In order for ansible to stablish a secure connections with the Openshift API, the k8s ansible modules need access to the root CA certificate used by the cluster's API service.
+Obtain the CA bundle running the following command.

+Make sure the resulting file is stored in the Ansible directory:

 ```
 $ oc rsh -n openshift-authentication <oauth-openshift-pod> cat /run/secrets/kubernetes.io/serviceaccount/ca.crt > Ansible/api-ca.crt
 ```
-The playbook requires cluster admin credentials to make configuration changes to the cluster.
+The playbook requires cluster admin credentials so it can make configuration changes to the cluster.
 The credentials are expected in the file **Ansible/group_vars/user_credentials.vault**.

-The credentials must be assigned to the variable **token**, and its value can be obtained using the following command:
+The credentials must be assigned to the variable **token**, its value can be obtained using the following command:
 ```
 $ oc whoami -t
 sha256~roxev5_y0w4o-VjSadl3tiTkXqSOVhCRMvmV-K3xpfw